 The Environmental Education Tour CUA allows CUA holders to conduct interpretive road-based tours, day hiking, non-instructional photography tours, and act as a step-on guide on park roads with visits to facilities and services.

-- Day hiking, road-based interpretive tours, and non-instructional photography activities operating under the Environmental Education Tour CUA are limited to a maximum group size of 15 clients, including the guides.
+- Day hiking, road-based interpretive tours, and non-instructional photography activities operating under the Environmental Education Tour CUA are limited to a maximum group size of 15 participants, including the guides.
 There is no maximum group size for step-on guide service.

-- There is no limitation to the number of trips a CUA holder can take for road-based tours as long as the group size of no more than 15 people per group is adhered to.
+- There is no limitation to the number of trips a CUA holder can take for road-based tours as long as the group size of no more than 15 participants per group is adhered to.

 - Guides must meet one of the requirements listed below in order to be considered a qualified guide under this activity and be issued a guide card to provide tours within Yellowstone: